svetzal/agile-testing-resources/README.md

 # Resources

-As promised, here are a series of resources that elaborate upon and distill the ideas Stacey touched upon during the Agile Testing course.
+These are resources that elaborate upon and distill the ideas Stacey touches upon when teaching testers entering or transitioning to an agile workplace.

 ## Media (Video / Audio)